Yoga in Harley St, London W1

-I have been taught and teacher-trained primarily by Senior Authorised Ashtanga teacher John Scott, a long term student of Pattabhi Jois in Mysore, India.
-I bring to my teaching practice over a decade of mindfulness, bodywork and psychotherapy experience.
+I have been taught and teacher-trained by several senior certified Ashtanga yoga teachers, and I bring to my teaching practice over fifteen years of mindfulness, bodywork and psychotherapy experience.

 There are many different forms of meditation, and historically meditation is found in all spiritual practices and belief systems.
 In the 21st century one form of meditation has been popularised by a rebranding as ‘mindfulness’.
 Where previously meditation was seen as the preserve of spiritual types, now it has become accepted into the mainstream, with schools, hospitals, offices and even armies enjoying its benefits.